During these times of COVID-19, the world is busy taking refuge at homes amidst handwashes and sanitizers. Are you one of them too?

 It sounds simple but difficult to execute.
 Prioritizing your day in a calendar can give you a sense of achievement.
-You can end up feeling like you have accomplished quite a bit during the course of your day.
+You can end up feeling like you have accomplished quite a bit during your day.
 It also keeps you upbeat and motivated, helps you meet targets, takes care of your mood and health.
-Most importantly, it helps you eliminate any kind of time wastage that could be unproductive or plain harmful in self-isolation.
+Most importantly, it enables you to eliminate any kind of time wastage that could be unproductive or plain harmful in self-isolation.

 6. Employ the Pomodoro Technique

-Developed by a dude named Francesco Cirillo in the late 1980s, this time-management technique helps you to break up your work into 25-minute chunks, sprinkled with five-minute breaks and with a longer one during the midday.
-Use a timer so you’re not constantly checking the clock, and use your five-minute breaks for quick cleaning tasks like wiping down counters or watering plants (or say screw it and make a cup of tea).
+Developed by a man named Francesco Cirillo in the late 1980s, this time-management technique helps you break up your work into 25-minute chunks, sprinkled with five-minute breaks, and a longer one during midday.
+Use a timer, so you’re not constantly checking the clock, and use your five-minute breaks for quick cleaning tasks like wiping down counters or watering plants (or simply make a cup of tea).